JacobGalajda/TrainerizePythonSDK/README.md

 # TrainerizePythonSDK
-A helpful, but unofficial, way to develop programs on top of the Trainerize with Python
+A helpful, but unofficial, way to develop programs on top of the Trainerize platform with Python